cdsl-research/roll-update/README.md

 ```
 kubectl apply .k -n roll
 ```
-this command deploys the pods in a namespace called "roll" if you wish to deploy the pods in the default namespace, remove "-n roll" from the command, this will also apply to the commands included in the future.
+this command deploys the pods in a namespace called "roll" <br />
+if you wish to deploy the pods in the default namespace, remove "-n roll" from the command, this will also apply to the commands included in the future.

 after deploying the pods, you can check the status of the pods with the following command;